 Click Create to save the report.
 This will create a bank reconciliation statement to guide you through the bank reconciliation steps.
 To see the reconciliation statement, click View:

 If Manager’s figures agree with the bank statement, the account reconciles and the Bank Reconciliation Statement will appear:

 Closing balance as per bank statementat the top (which you can still correct by clicking on the blue amount)

 Closing balance as per balance sheet, representing the actual bank balance as recorded in Manager

 If the figures disagree, Manager will show you a screen to help with the bank reconciliation process.
 Exact contents of this screen may vary, depending on the problem detected.
 You will first be asked to double-check closing balances as per the bank statements:

 You may be asked to asked to confirm status of pending transactions:

 If you make corrections, Manager’s suggestions may change.
 If the problem does not resolve, you may be presented with a list of transactions since your last reconciliation.
 Depending on how often you reconcile, the list of transactions can be quite lengthy.
 Manager might break down the transactions into smaller segments to make it easier to check against your bank statement.
 To do that, Manager may ask for interim closing balances as per your bank statement.

 It’s usually most efficient to keep providing new closing balances as long as you are asked for them.
 Manager will use this information to pinpoint the specific days you don’t reconcile.
 Instead of checking a whole month of transactions at once, you will only need to reconcile one day at a time and only days that don’t reconcile.

 When you compare transactions from the list to your bank statement, use the Edit button to correct or delete transactions as required.
-If a transaction is included in your bank statement but not in Manager, use the applicable Spend money, Receive money or Transfer money button to record it.
+If a transaction is included in your bank statement but not in Manager, use the applicable Spend money, Receive money or New Inter Account Transfer button to record it.